MazontheMoon/coddy-java/README.md

 ## August

+### 12 - Flashlight Item Discovery
+Create a function named findItemsInDescription that receives items and description as its parameters.

+This function searches through the description string for any matches with the items list, treating each word in description as separated by spaces.

+To solve this challenge:

+Split the description string into an array of words.
+Iterate through the items array.
+For each item, check if it exists in the array of description words.
+If the item is found, add it to a result array.
+Return the result array containing the found items in the same order as they appear in the items array.
+Parameters:

+items (String[]): An array of strings representing the items you need to find.
+It will contain between 1 and 10 items. description (String): A string which contains various words, including some that may match the items in your items array.
+It can be empty and might contain 0 to 100 words separated by spaces.
+The function returns a String[] containing all the items found in the description string, in the same order they appear in the items array.
+If an item is not found, it is not included in the output array.

 ### 11 - The Roisterous Loop Challenge

 Write a program that gets an integer input from the user, called limit.
 The program should print all even numbers from 0 up to (but not including) limit, each on a new line.